Discover the rewards of making a difference by joining our caring, dedicated, and professional team!

 How do I qualify?

-• You are licensed by the Law Society of Upper Canada and entitled to provide legal services in Ontario OR you are currently employed with the Office of the Worker Adviser (OWA) or the Office of the Employer Adviser (OEA) and covered by the exemptions for the stated offices, as determined by the Law Society of Upper Canada.
+• You are licensed by the Law Society of Ontario and entitled to provide legal services in Ontario; OR • You are currently employed with the Office of the Worker Adviser (OWA) or the Office of the Employer Adviser (OEA) and covered by the exemptions for the stated offices, as determined by the Law Society of Ontario.

-• You have knowledge of research, analysis and evaluation techniques. • You can probe in interviews, gather and assess case information and develop case strategies and arguments
+• You have knowledge of research, analysis and evaluation techniques. • You can probe in interviews, gather and assess case information and develop case strategies and arguments.

 Case Management, Organizational and Planning Skills:

-• you can manage a caseload and develop community outreach plans. • You can meet deadlines in a high-volume environment.
+• You can manage a caseload and develop community outreach plans. • You can meet deadlines in a high-volume environment.

 OPS Commitment to diversity, inclusion, accessibility, and anti- racism:We are committed to build a workforce that reflects the communities we serve and to promote a diverse, anti-racist, inclusive, accessible, merit-based, respectful and equitable workplace.
 We invite all interested individuals to apply and encourage applications from people with disabilities, Indigenous, Black, and racialized individuals, as well as people from a diversity of ethnic and cultural origins, sexual orientations, gender identities and expressions.
 Visit the OPS Anti-Racism Policy and the OPS Diversity and Inclusion Blueprint pages to learn more about the OPS commitment to advance racial equity, accessibility, diversity, and inclusion in the public service.
 We offer employment accommodation across the recruitment process and all aspects of employment consistent with the requirements of Ontario's Human Rights Code.
 Refer to the application instructions below if you require a disability-related accommodation.

 Since you are applying from outside Canada, you application will be moderated by our team.
 You will receive an email once it's been approved.